John Dillinger: Plastic surgery

 According to Art O'Leary, as early as March 1934, Dillinger expressed an interest in plastic surgery and had asked O'Leary to check with Piquett on such matters.
 At the end of April, Piquett paid a visit to his old friend Dr. Wilhelm Loeser.
 Loeser had practiced in Chicago for 27 years before being convicted under the Harrison Narcotic Act in 1931.
 He was sentenced to three years at Leavenworth, but was paroled early on December 7, 1932, with Piquett's help.
 He later testified that he performed facial surgery on himself and obliterated the fingerprint impressions on the tips of his fingers by the application of a caustic soda preparation.
 Piquett said Dillinger would have to pay $5,000 for the plastic surgery: $4,400 split between Piquett, Loeser and O'Leary, and $600 to Dr. Harold Cassidy, who would administer the anaesthetic.
-The procedure would take place at the home of Piquett's longtime friend, 67-year-old James Probasco, at the end of May.
+The procedure would be done at the home of Piquett's longtime friend, 67-year-old James Probasco, at the end of May.

 On May 28, Loeser was picked up at his home at 7:30 p.m. by O'Leary and Cassidy.
 The three of them then drove to Probasco's place.
 Dillinger chose to have a general anaesthetic.
 Loeser later testified:

 I asked him what work he wanted done.
 He wanted two warts (moles) removed on the right lower forehead between the eyes and one at the left angle, outer angle of the left eye; wanted a depression of the nose filled in; a scar; a large one to the left of the median line of the upper lip excised, wanted his dimples removed and wanted the angle of the mouth drawn up.
 He didn't say anything about the fingers that day to me.

 Cassidy administered an overdose of ether, which caused Dillinger to suffocate.
 He began to turn blue and stopped breathing.
-Loeser pulled Dillinger's tongue out of his mouth with a pair of forceps, and at the same time forcing both elbows into his ribs.
+Loeser pulled Dillinger's tongue out of his mouth with a pair of forceps, and at the same time forced both elbows into his ribs.
 Dillinger gasped and resumed breathing.
-The procedure continued with only a local anaesthetic.
+The procedure continued with only a local anesthetic.
 Loeser removed several moles on Dillinger's forehead, made an incision in his nose and an incision in his chin and tied back both cheeks.

 Loeser met with Piquett again on Saturday, June 2, with Piquett saying that more work was needed on Dillinger and that Van Meter now wanted the same work done to him.
 Also, both now wanted work done on their fingertips.
 The price for the fingerprint procedure would be $500 per hand or $100 a finger.
-Loeser used a mixture of nitric and hydrochloric acid—commonly known as aqua regia.
+Loeser used a mixture of nitric and hydrochloric acid—known commonly as aqua regia.

-Loeser met O'Leary the following night at Clark and Wright at 8:30, and they once again drove to Probasco's.
+Loeser met O'Leary the next night at Clark and Wright at 8:30, and they once again drove to Probasco's.
 Present this evening were Dillinger, Van Meter, Probasco, Piquett, Cassidy, and Peggy Doyle, Probasco's girlfriend.
-Loeser testified that he worked for only about 30 minutes before O'Leary and Piquett had left.
+Loeser testified that he worked for only about 30 minutes before O'Leary and Piquett left.